c1505/c1505.github.io/README.md

 ## Issues with the MMLU evaluation may go beyond moral scenarios

-- There are other questions with a similar format of those that are in moral scenarios.
+- There are other questions in the
-- None of the tasks on a whole have the same question format
 - There are other questions in a similar format.
 2 combined assessments in one.
 It is not shown in the paper that there are, but a sampling of the questions did uncover that.
 I do not know if these particular questions are actually problematic.

 ## Conclusion

-These findings present compelling evidence that the MMLU’s moral scenarios evaluation is not useful in assessing alignment to human values and should not be used as a metric for that in future work.
+These findings present compelling evidence that the MMLU’s moral scenarios evaluation is not a good measure of moral judgement capability of a large language model.
 There are alternative benchmarks that have been introduced recently that would provide a better assessment.

 Our original goal was to identify characteristics of models that lead to overperformance relative to general capability on moral judgement or moral reasoning.
 This is still the goal.
 Unfortunately, existing results on MMLU’s moral scenarios will not be useful for this.
 We will run some of the existing evaluations and may develop an additional evaluation specifically for moral reasoning.